 - The Downs at Lehigh Valley is in Allentown.
 It is the largest OTB in the state and affords bettors more opportunities to wager on horse racing than many of the other OTB parlors.

 Although the Keystone State does not have races steeped in history and TV coverage like the Triple Crown, the Pennsylvania Derby is a popular race.
 The $1 million event runs 3-year-old colts and geldings on their way to year-end division honors.

 First conducted in 1979, the race achieved graded-stakes status in 1981.
 It is held at Parx Casino and Racing, which was previously Philadelphia Park and Keystone Park, and is 1 1/8 miles.

 The list of winners includes many thoroughbred champions:

 - Will Take Charge

-Math Wizard won this year’s edition, who established himself as one of the top horses in his division with this signature victory.
+Hot Rod Charlie won the 2021 edition, with Taiba taking the most recent race, establishing himself as one of the top horses in his division with the signature victory.

 The Pennsylvania Derby’s female counterpart, the Cotillion Stakes, has also become a key race for 3-year-old fillies.
-It is contested at 1 1/16 miles, is also a Grade 1, $1 million event.
+It is contested at 1 1/16 miles and is also a Grade 1, $1 million event.